cnorick/curse-of-strahd-notes/Session Notes/Session 5.md

 Just to make sure things were in order, [[Bardolf]] and [[Pelanil]] head to the church that evening to inform [[Donavich]] that they'll be back first thing tomorrow for a funeral.
 They find [[Donavich]] exhausted and hoarse from praying all day for his son [[Doru]] who was apparently turned by [[Strahd Von Zarovich|Strahd]] when he attempted to storm [[Ravenloft]].

 ### Some Long-Deserved Rest
 All back at the mansion, the party lie down for the night.
-They all have the same exact dream of a woman asking them to join her at [[Tser Pool Encampment (G)|Tser Pool]] for a card reading
+They all have the same exact dream of a woman asking them to join her at [[Tser Pool Encampment (G)|Tser Pool]] for a card reading.
+All the party members except for [[Pelanil]] had the most wonderful, peaceful sleep they'd ever experience